 The contemporary technology is developing at a fast pace, and the sectors of shipping and logistics are also experiencing unprecedented modernization and innovation.
 The leaders of international tracking haste to try new technologies of shipment delivery such as drone delivery and innovative sorting centers for cargo processing.
 The Cambridge University issued an innovative shipment model called ‘The Mole’ – a fantastic system of underground transportation.

 With all those changes in mind, the only answer to the question, “what will the delivery of the future look like?” the only answer experts give is “faster, ways faster.”
-But what is the place of precision and real-time tracking of cargo in the innovative shipment methods?
+But what is the place of precision and real-time tracking of cargo or container tracking in the innovative shipment methods?
 Let’s deal with each of the proposed innovations in more detail to identify the destiny of postal service tracking of the future.

 Drone Delivery – a Realistic Option

 Drone delivery is not the matter of a distant future; as the UPS experts reported, it is already the reality of today.
 UPS tested such a delivery method in February 2017 and are now expanding its use in the residual delivery.
 Though the method has been used only for short-term distances to avoid the drone’s interception and to guarantee the shipment’s integrity, the technique was deemed workable and highly efficient in terms of optimizing the delivery speed and timing.